jrgriffiniii/vesconte/README.md

-# LinkedGeoHyrax
+# GeoHyrax

-_This is a [Hyrax](https://github.com/samvera/hyrax) implementation used for demonstrating support for geospatial linked data_
+_This is a [Hyrax](https://github.com/samvera/hyrax) implementation used for demonstrating support for geospatial works._

 ## Getting started

 ### Prerequisites

-LinkedGeoHyrax requires the following software to work:
+GeoHyrax requires the following software to work:

 1. A SQL RDBMS (MySQL, PostgreSQL), though **note** that SQLite will be used by default if you're looking to get up and running quickly